Construction Overview

 building_block = stk.BuildingBlock('BrCCBr', [stk.BromoFactory()])

-In the example above, building_block
+In the example above, building_block will have two

-functional groups.
-When building_block
+Bromo functional groups.
+When building_block is used

 for construction, it is the atoms held by the Bromo